CadQuery/cadquery/doc/assy.rst

 Materials can be assigned to objects in an assembly to define their visual and physical properties.
 CadQuery supports three types of material representations:

-1. Simple Color Material
+1. Color Only Material
 2. PBR (Physically Based Rendering) Material - the modern standard for material definition
-3. Common (Legacy) Material - legacy material representation in OCCT
+3. Simple Material - traditional lighting model representation

-A material can have multiple representations defined simultaneously - color, common, and PBR properties can all be specified for the same material.
+A material can have multiple representations defined simultaneously - color, simple, and PBR properties can all be specified for the same material.
 The appropriate representation will be used based on the export format.
 This allows you to define a material once and have it work well across different export formats.
 For example: